lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 2. **Hierarchical models:** Share information through partial pooling
    $$\theta_i \sim N(\mu, \tau^2)$$ where $\mu$ is the population mean effect and $\tau^2$ captures between-experiment variance
 3. **Bayesian updating:** Use posterior from past experiments as prior for current
-4. **Time-series modeling:** Account for temporal dynamics in effect sizes
+4. **Time-series modelling:** Account for temporal dynamics in effect sizes

 **Effective Prior Sample Size:**
 The information from $K$ historical experiments with average sample size $\bar{n}$ contributes: